 (ii) secondly, to each judgment creditor who did not register a property (seizure and sale) order under that Act in respect of the interest, in priority according to the order in which the orders were received by the sheriff.

-[Section 72 amended by No. 5 of 2008 s.
+[Section 72 amended: No. 5 of 2008 s.
 10.]

 73. Priority of orders, establishing